memfault/interrupt/_drafts/building-a-cli-for-firmware-projects.md

 Memfault's codebase, we have around 100 tasks, most of which are namespaced under general top-level modules.
-This provides our team with a centralized place for all of the common tasks, such as building the firmware SDK, publishing documentation, running automated tests on our firmware devices, pushing new versions of our service, performing database migrations...everything.
+This provides our team with a centralized place for all of the common tasks, such as building the firmware SDK, publishing documentation, running automated tests on our devices, pushing new versions of our service, performing database migrations...everything.
 The self-documenting nature of the commands is indispensable.

 I encourage the exploration of the
 [Invoke documentation](http://docs.pyinvoke.org/) to learn more about all the